Belgrano | Buenos Aires Neighborhood Guide

 It encompasses the major streets of Juramento, Cramer, Libertador, Luis Maria Campos, and Cabildo, and is bordered by Avenida Congresso and Avenida de los Incas.

-Three subte (subway) stops are located within Belgrano all along Avenido Cabildo: José Hernandez, Juramento, and Congresso De Túcuman.
+Three subte (subway) stops are located within Belgrano all along Avenida Cabildo: José Hernandez, Juramento, and Congresso De Túcuman.

-Bus access is good throughout the neighborhood, and several bike paths exist around the neighborhood.
+Bus access is good throughout the neighborhood, with the Metrobús along Juan B. Justo being partiuclarly useful.

 Parroquia San Cayetano, Belgrano, Buenos Aires